 In this article, I’ll teach you how to create a travel blog that will put you ahead of 90% of the others from the start.
 Content and backlinks are the magic sauce that will help generate traffic.
 But a solid blog platform, hosting, and website design are the building blocks to a successful travel and lifestyle website.
 I’ll also show you how to make your site look amazing, monitor visitor traffic, and how to earn money as a travel blogger

 Setup shouldn’t take longer than an hour (apart from choosing a domain name).
 I’ve installed hundreds of blogs on different content management systems and hosting platforms.
 I’ve worked with clients from more than twenty industries and written thousands of blog posts.
 This is how I set up 99% of blogs for my own websites and those of my clients.
 Nomad Flag was built in the same way.
 Let’s jump in!

 Travel Blog Names

-Finding good travel titles for blogs is a lot harder than it was ten years ago.
+Finding good names for travel blogs is a lot harder than it was ten years ago.
 You’ll need to be creative with the title.
 Two-word domain names with the word travel in them are scarce.
 My advice is to pick a brand name rather than a keyword-match domain.
 Brand names are easier to find and you can pick anything you like.
 Having ‘Travel” in the title used to be important but Google ignores it these days.
 Catchy travel blog names are easier to to remember.